$\beta^-{\rm p}$ and $\beta^-\alpha$ decay of the $^{11}$Be neutron halo ground state

 Beta-delayed proton emission from the neutron halo ground state of $^{11}$Be raised much attention due to the unusually high decay rate.
 It was argued that this may be due to the existence of a resonance just above the proton decay threshold.
 In this Letter, we use the lenses of real-energy continuum shell model to describe several observables including the Gamow-Teller rates for the $\beta^-$-delayed $\alpha$ and proton decays, and argue that, within our model, the large $\beta^-{\rm p}$ branching ratio cannot be reconciled with other data.

 \textit{Introduction--} A very unusual decay, a $\beta^-$-delayed proton decay of a {\it neutron-rich} nucleus $^{11}$Be, predicted theoretically in \cite{Baye2011}, was studied in Refs.~\cite{Riisager2014,Ayyad2019,Riisager2020}.
-Experimentally, the strength of this decay mode turned out to be unexpectedly high.
-This puzzle was explained \cite{Riisager2014} by the presence of a narrow resonance in $^{11}$B, recently found in Ref.~\cite{Ayyad2019} slightly above the proton separation energy.
+Experimentally, the strength of this decay mode turned out to be 1.3(3)$\times 10^{-5}$ \cite{Ayyad2019}, i.e., several orders of magnitude higher than predicted \cite{Baye2011}.
+This puzzle was explained \cite{Riisager2014} by the presence of a narrow resonance in $^{11}$B, recently found in Ref.~\cite{Ayyad2019} slightly above the proton separation energy $S_{\rm p}=11.2286$ MeV \cite{NNDC}.
 As estimated in Ref.~\cite{Ayyad2019}, in order to account for the observed proton decay rate, this resonance must have a sizable single-proton content.
 In Ref.~\cite{Ayyad2019}, the resonance $J^{\pi}=(1/2^+,3/2^+$) was reported at $E=11.425(20)$\,MeV, i.e., 197(20)\,keV above the one-proton emission threshold and only 29(20)\,keV below the one-neutron emission threshold.
-A recent study of Ref.~\cite{Riisager2020} suggests that the branching ratio for the beta-delayed proton decay should be well below that of \cite{Ayyad2019}, which adds to the puzzle.
-Theoretically, the beta-decay rate estimates of Refs.~\cite{Ayyad2019,Elkamhawy2019} support the $\beta^-{\rm p}$ decay scenario while Ref.~\cite{Volya2020} concludes that the reported half-life for the beta-delayed proton decay is virtually impossible to explain.
+A recent study of Ref.~\cite{Riisager2020} suggests that the branching ratio for the beta-delayed proton decay should be smaller than 2.2$\times 10^{-6}$, well below that of \cite{Ayyad2019}, which adds to the puzzle.
+Theoretically, the beta-decay rate estimate obtained in effective field theory~\cite{Elkamhawy2019} supports the $\beta^-{\rm p}$ decay scenario while the shell model study of Ref.~\cite{Volya2020} concludes that the reported half-life for the beta-delayed proton decay is virtually impossible to explain.

 Recently, we have discussed the formation of a near-threshold $1/2^+_3$ resonance in $^{11}$B \cite{Okolowicz2020} using the shell model embedded in the continuum (SMEC), which is the open quantum system realization of the nuclear shell model (SM).
 Therein, we have argued that the presence of a proton resonance in $^{11}$B, which happens to be `conveniently' located near the proton threshold is not entirely unexpected; its existence is the manifestation of quantum openness of the atomic nucleus.
 In contrast to a nearby $3/2^+_3$ resonance, the $1/2^+_3$ resonance carries a large imprint of the proton decay channel \cite{Okolowicz2020}.
 In a recent R-matrix analysis of the $\beta^-$-delayed $\alpha$ particle decay of $^{11}$Be \cite{Refsgaard2019}, it was found that the observed $b_{\rm r}(\beta^-\alpha)$ branching ratio could not be explained without a contribution from the $3/2^+_3$ state.
 Thus the controversy about the rate of the $\beta^-{\rm p}$ decay cannot be resolved if the $\beta^-\alpha$ decay branch is not considered \cite{Refsgaard2019}.